All articles

 2. DSO acquisition

-A practice gets acquired by a dental service organization.
+A practice joins a dental service organization.
 The old supplier relationship, however comfortable, is now subject to a corporate procurement reset: buying authority moves from the dentist to a regional or national contract that is periodically up for bid.
-230 practices crossed this line recently, across 34 states.
+The deal itself is announced privately, so the moment is hard to time from public records.
+What is public is the affiliation, so we flag which practices already sit inside a DSO and which independents are in the metros where consolidation is moving fastest.
 The call is not to the office manager you knew, it is to find out who owns procurement now.

 3. New practice

 A brand-new practice registers with the state board.
 The first 90 days are a full equipment and consumables build-out, the single largest order opportunity in the territory, and the relationship locks in with whichever supplier reached out first.
-319 new practices opened recently.
+102 new practices are in the current feed.
 By the time the office places its first stocking order, the rep who called in week one is already the incumbent.

 4. New specialist

 A practice adds a specialist: oral surgery, periodontics, pediatrics, endodontics.
 Specialty procedures pull premium, high-margin instruments and materials a general practice never ordered.
-It is the rarest trigger (55 recently) but one of the most profitable per call, because the SKU mix it unlocks is worth far more than a general restock.
+It is the rarest trigger (12 in the current feed) but one of the most profitable per call, because the SKU mix it unlocks is worth far more than a general restock.

 5. New location

 An existing practice opens a second site.
 A known, trusted customer is expanding, and a second-location ramp runs roughly $40K in consumables plus capital orders.
-391 practices opened additional locations recently.
+77 practices opened additional locations in the current feed.
 This is the warmest order on the list: you are not earning trust, you are fulfilling demand from a relationship you already have.

 6. Provider moved

 A dentist changes practices, and their preferred consumables list tends to move with them.
-469 providers changed practices recently, and each one is two calls, not one: an opening at the practice they joined and a retention risk at the one they left.
+3,171 providers changed practices in the current feed, the highest-volume trigger of the six by a wide margin, and each one is two calls, not one: an opening at the practice they joined and a retention risk at the one they left.
 The rep who tracks which side of the move they are on wins both.

 The two that aren't